-In this article we will cover the basics of how SSL works on Modulus and how Let's Encrypt works on our platform.
+In this article we will cover the basics of how SSL works on Xervo and how Let's Encrypt works on our platform.
 If you are already familiar with SSL or you just want to know how it works on our platform, you can skip down to here.

 I just want a free SSL cert

 - Go to the web dashboard at my.xervo.io and select your project.

 - Go to the 'administration' section of your project.

 - Make sure your custom domain is added to the list of 'custom domains.'

 - Select the orange button to enable Let's Encrypt.
 That's it.
 You're done.